cjmj96/balanced-tree-clothing-co-case-study/README.md

      the Black Straigth Jeans, Pink Fluro Polkadot Socks, White Tee Shirt, Khaki Suit Jacket, and Navy Solid Socks in relatively higher quantities.

-     3.2 Introduce clutter-busting or simplification strategies on certain products accompanied by the re-planning of inventory management where the business transaction rates are more than fifty percent.
+     3.2 Introduce simplification strategies on certain
+    products accompanied by the re-planning of inventory management where the business transaction rates are more than 50%.

-     3.3  Strategically concentrate on the management of such products that have exhibited moderate performance across segments for the entire period.
+     3.3  Strategically concentrate on the management of products that have exhibited moderate performance across segments for the entire period.

      3.4 To maximize their return on investment, the company should either